juruen/rmapi/README.md

 $ rmapi mget .
 ```

-rMAPI will set he exit code to `0` if the command succeedes, or `1` if it fails.
+rMAPI will set the exit code to `0` if the command succeedes, or `1` if it fails.